Mille e una notte

 say no because I would be anxious.
 But on a photo set, I'm completely

-Do you happen to be calm, even at home?
+Do you manage to stay calm, even at home?

 Rarely.
 And I confess that I need to get away from the family sometimes.